 Eating in La Albufera, Valencia

 As well as the water activities, the boat trips, and the walks along the lake, the popularity of the restaurants that proliferate along the canals and in the village mean that they are a major attraction to visitors from the outskirts and from the city.
 They all serve typical Valenciana fare, and more typically, dishes from the area of the lake.
 One of these is Ali i pebre de Anguilas, a sort of slightly spicy eel stew with potatoes, tomatoes and garlic.
 For those unsure of their ability to eat eels, a small tapas ración can be bought as a trial sample.

 Valencian paella is the other offering: eaten straight from the pan in which it was cooked, everyone having their own spoon, or if requested, it can be transferred to individual plates.

 Beaches Surrounding the Lake at La Albufera, Valencia

-Without doubt though, the best beaches in Valencia are in the city itself, miles of golden, soft, sandy beach near the harbour and the King Juan Carlos Marina built for Valencia’s hosting of the America.s Cup three years ago.
-They seem to stretch for miles from the esplanade to the sea (shoes necessary when the sun is hot) and the best seafood restaurants are dotted along the promenade.
+Without doubt, the best beaches in Valencia are in the city itself, miles of golden, soft, sandy beach near the harbour and the King Juan Carlos Marina built for Valencia’s hosting of America’s Cup three years ago.
+They seem to stretch for miles from the Esplanade to the sea (shoes necessary when the sun is hot) and the best seafood restaurants are dotted along the promenade.